-Includes airfare to Poland and all trip costs (food, lodging and travel) except tips to the local staff (bus driver, tour guides, etc.) and spending money.
+Fee includes airfare to Poland and all trip costs (food, lodging and travel) except tips to the local staff (bus driver, tour guides, etc.) and spending money.
 There’s a fully-refundable $150 security deposit, to be returned after you complete the trip and a post-trip survey.
-Actual cost is $2,000 per person.
+Actual cost is $2,500 per person.
 We are able to offer a highly-reduced cost thanks to the support from generous Chabad on Campus donors.

 No. The trip itinerary is very full.
 While students will have built in free time, it will be within the framework of a tight schedule.
 In addition, due to security concerns, students must remain with the group at all times.

 Your safety is our number one priority.
 Our program does not travel to or through certain higher risk areas.
 We will be accompanied by an armed guard for the entire duration of the trip.
 We also monitor safety updates and we will cancel or modify specific trips as needed.

 There will be rolling acceptance, based on eligibility.
 We endeavor to process all applications within three weeks.

 If you are accepted to the program, you will be notified about how to proceed with submitting your payment and confirming your place.
 Be sure to follow those steps to secure your place.

 Students need valid passports.
 American, Canadian, Australian and United Kingdom citizens (and many others) do not need visas.
 If you do require a visa, you will need to contact our office to arrange the necessary documents.
 Your passport will need to be valid for at least six months from the date of your return to the U.S.